Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 * Global - The playlist will be available on all servers.
 * Guild (default scope) - The playlist will be available only in a specified guild.
-* User - The playlist will be available for a specified user in any guild in which they share the bot with.
+* User - The playlist will be available in any guild that the user shares with the bot.

 Some of the most relevant playlist commands include: